knative/docs/docs/install/README.md

 ## Installing Knative with Kourier

 [Installing Knative with Kourier](./knative-with-kourier.md): In this guide, Knative will be installed with Kourier to replace the Istio Service Mesh, providing a more lightweight and simple Ingress controller.
-Note that Istio is required for the Knative Eventing component.

 ### Install guides